-- Developing and implementing strategies to integrate instruction in basic skills with content-specific instruction in a way that enhances success; - Recruiting and maintaining teaching faculty with industry-based experiences and skills; - Aligning and updating curriculum and labs to current and future workforce needs, especially in automation and alternative fuel/battery energy sources.
+- To develop and implement strategies to integrate instruction in basic skills with content-specific instruction in a way that enhances success; and - Recruiting and maintaining teaching faculty with industry-based experiences and skills. - To align and update curriculum and labs to current and future workforce needs, especially in automation and alternative fuel/battery energy sources.